Turk Kardiyol Dern Ars. 2018; 46(7): 556-574 | DOI: 10.5543/tkda.2018.23450

 Department of Cardiology, Ondokuz Mayıs University Faculty of Medicine, Samsun, Turkey11

-Department of Cardiology, Koç University School of Medicine, Istanbul, Turkey
+Department of Cardiology, Koç University Faculty of Medicine, Istanbul, Turkey

 OBJECTIVE Dyslipidemias, primarily hypercholesterolemia, are independent and strong predictors of cardiovascular (CV) events.
 The frequency of dyslipidemia is very important in terms of determining CV prevention policies.
 In order to determine the up-to-date frequency of CV risk factors in Turkey, a meta-analysis of the epidemiologic studies carried out in the last 15 years was performed.
 This article presents the results on the dyslipidemia data including hypercholesterolemia principally.

-METHODS Epidemiological studies conducted during the last 15 years that have a potential to reflect Turkeys census sampling were searched in databases (Ovid Medline, Web of Science Core Collection, and Turkish Academic Network and Information Center [ULAKBIM]) and web pages (Ministry of Health, Turkey Statistical Institute, Turkish Society of Cardiology, Nephrology and Endocrinology Associations).
+METHODS Epidemiological studies conducted during the last 15 years and having the potential to represent the general population in Turkey were searched in databases (Ovid Medline, Web of Science Core Collection, and Turkish Academic Network and Information Center [ULAKBIM]) and web pages (Ministry of Health, Turkey Statistical Institute, Turkish Society of Cardiology, Nephrology and Endocrinology Associations).
 A total of 7 studies including lipid data were found.
 Systematic review and meta-analysis of the studies with low bias score were performed.
 Crude values of the prevalence of hypercholeterolemia, hypertriglyceridemia and low HDL and mean lipid levels were calculated.
 Random effects model was used in meta-analysis.

 CONCLUSION Dyslipidemia constitutes a major public health problem in Turkey.
 In the adult population, almost 3 of 10 have hypercholesterolemia, one of 2 has a low HDL-cholesterol, and 1 of 3 has high triglycerides levels.